wumm-project/wumm-project.github.io/Texts.md

   method to integrate the TRIZ teaching in the Design Thinking process.)
   Bachelorarbeit an der HS Landshut, 2019.
   [pdf, in German](Texts/BayerTobias-2019.pdf).
+  * The paper got one of the 3 TRIZ student's awards at the TRIZ-Fest 2019 in Heilbronn.
 * Rainer Thiel: Wie wird Dialektik nutzbar als Heuristik?
 (How is dialectic usable as a heuristic?)
 EWE 17 (2006) 2: 230–233.
   [pdf, in German](Texts/HegelHoerz-05.pdf).